aperturescience/SnailTime/README.md

 ## Id's vs strings

+**NOTE:**
+If you are consuming this API in an automated way (through an application), we strongly suggest relying on Id's rather than strings because the Levenshtein distance algorithm used for string searching might return unexpected results.

+A list of stations and their respective Id's can be found at `/stations`.

-Since v0.2.0, the API supports supplying a string as the name of a station.
+If you prefer using strings, the API supports supplying a string as the name of a station since v0.2.0.

-If you prefer ID's, a list can be found at `/stations`.

 If no matching station can be found, an exception is returned.